RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver4.0/WhereWeWouldGoFromHere.md

     - Have the moderator be able to remove users from channels.
     - Fully delete simulation spaces to minimize DB footprint.
     - Control more closely the teams, number of members, etc.
+4. More elaborate metrics
+    - More detail for all measurables.
+    - Visualizations